The UWE Bristol Fund awards grants of up to £3,000 for community partnership projects which help to achieve the following aims:

 You can apply for funds up to £3,000.
 This is the standard funding limit, rather than a maximum you should aim for.
 Your budget should realistically reflect the costs required for the project and we also welcome applications under this limit.
 Please see our application guidance for details.

 If your project will cost more than £3,000 you can apply to the Community Grant to part-fund the project together with funding from other sources.
 Your application should indicate where additional funding will come from, and whether this funding is guaranteed.

 Grants will be distributed in two stages.
 Half the grant will be paid on receipt of your acceptance of our terms and conditions which will be sent to you if your application is successful.
 The other half will be paid after you have provided evidence that you have recruited sufficient numbers of UWE Bristol students for your project.

 There will be two rounds of funding during 2019-20:

 - Round one will open on 2 September 2019, with a deadline of 4 November.
 We will notify applicants of decisions by the end of November.

 - Round two (subject to funds still being available) will open on 3 February 2020, with a deadline of 30 March 2010.
 We will notify applicants of decisions by the end of April.

 Please email an initial expression of interest and your idea for a community partnership project to email@example.com.
 You will then be contacted with further details.

 Applications will be assessed against a number of criteria and you will also be asked to submit a budget as part of the process.
-Download the application guidance notes.The UWE Bristol Community Fund is jointly funded with the
+Download the application guidance notes.The UWE Bristol Community Grant is jointly funded with the